Exchange 2003 EOL: What's New in Exchange 2013

-As many of you may already know, support for Microsoft Exchange Server 2003 will soon be coming to an end (also known as end of life).
+As many of you may already know, support for Microsoft Exchange Server 2003 will be coming to an end in April 2014.
 Each product that Microsoft releases has a lifecycle that determines how long it maintains and supports the product.
 Exchange 2003 mainstream support is already over.
 And, Exchange Server 2003 extended support ends on April 8, 2014.

 April 2014 will be here before you know it, so now is the time to start planning your upgrade.
 Back in 2011, Microsoft gave a heads-up about Exchange 2003 support coming to an end in Time to Move from Exchange 2003.
 Since then, they’ve released Exchange Server 2013 and released more new features in Microsoft Office 365.